rhmaxdotorg/pulsechain-validator/README.md

 1) Generate validator keys with deposit tool and import them into lighthouse

 Note: generate your keys on a different, secure machine (NOT on the validator server) and transfer them over for import.
-You can use `scp` to copy them over the network OR base64 encode them for a copy and paste style solution.
+You can use `scp` to copy them over the network OR base64 encode them for a copy and paste style solution such as the following.

-On disposable VM, live CD or otherwise emphemeral filesystem
+**On disposable VM, live CD or otherwise emphemeral filesystem**

 ```
 sudo apt install -y unzip zip